dottedmag/xd/README.md

 [Corkami](https://github.com/angea/corkami/blob/master/src/HexII/braille/braille-ange)
 and implemented in [braille dump](https://justine.lol/braille/) by Justine Tunney.

-This implementation differs only in character used for NUL byte, as ▁ and ░ used by Justine and Ange are hard to count quickly: they are block characters, so consecutive NUL bytes in data become a continuous pattern. ▪ is perfectly suited for NUL.
+This implementation differs only in the character used for NUL byte, as ▁ and ░ used by Justine and Ange are hard to count quickly: they are block characters, so consecutive NUL bytes in data become a continuous pattern. ▪ is perfectly suited for NUL.